Reel Women in Film: The Smiling Madame Beudet | Meshes of the Afternoon

 April 12, 2019 7:00pm - 8:30pm

-Join the Bullock Museum for a screening and conversation about Germaine Dulac and Maya Deren's silent films The Smiling Madame Beudet and Meshes of the Afternoon.
+Join the Bullock Museum for a screening with live score accompaniment and conversation about Germaine Dulac and Maya Deren's silent films The Smiling Madame Beudet and Meshes of the Afternoon.

 The Smiling Madame Beudet (La Souriante Mme.
 Beudet is the story of an intelligent woman trapped in a loveless marriage and how she manages to cope.
 Meshes of the Afternoon follows the circular story of a woman whose daydreams restore mystery and danger to the ordinary objects of her everyday life.